eklitzke/mapserv/README.md

 * A prototype of the thrift query spec (see `query.thrift`).
 This is still actively being modified.
 Note: Some SQLite-isms may have bled through into the query spec.
-* The Python query DSL is usable (however, only `UPDATE` statements have not yet been implemented).
+* The Python query DSL is usable (however, `UPDATE` statements have not yet been implemented).
 * There is no server implementation yet.

 Hacking